paulSpades/justReload/README.md

     <script src="/js/justReload.js"></script>

-Instantiate the constructor to a new object
+Instantiate the constructor to a new object.
+It starts on it's own on document load.

     let reload = new justReload();